Solving for Common Problems with Apple Screen Time

 If you go through the initial setup process, you can select This is My Child's iPhone even if it is your personal device.

-This allows you to set a 4 digit pin, which will be used to unlock screen time.
+This allows you to set a 4-digit PIN, which will be used to unlock screen time.

 One way to work around this is to set a different recovery email when you set up screen time.